BCarnaval/dvmc-impurity-solver/README.md

 Detailed usage is not covered here.
 Instead many examples can be found in the `./samples/` subdirectory.
 The easiest way to understand how to use it is to run these examples.
-Go there to read the `README.md` and run the few examples.
+Go there to read the `README.md` of the examples that increase in complexity from `01` to `05`.

 # Authors

-**Maxime Charlebois**, **Peter Rosenberg** and **Antoine de Lagrave**.
+All changes from the original [mVMC package](https://dx.doi.org/10.17632/xhgyp6ncvt.1) were done by **Maxime Charlebois**, **Peter Rosenberg** and **Antoine de Lagrave**.
-Please email us at
+Please email us if you have any question on this version of the code.
 - <maxime.charlebois@uqtr.ca>
 - <peter.rosenberg@usherbrooke.ca>
 - <antoine.de.lagrave@usherbrooke.ca>,

-if you have any question on the code.
-This completes the documentation of dVMC.

 # License